MichaelSeitz98/enterprise-ai-project/docs/02_module_guide_assistant.md

-# University Module Guide Documentation
+# University Module Guide Assistant

 This technical documentation outlines our approach to building a "University Module Guide" using Python 3.
 Although the approach did not yield the desired results, it is important to document the process for future reference.
 The main steps involved extracting module catalogues in PDF format, preprocessing the data, and attempting to utilize the Google TAPAS algorithm for question-answering capabilities.